 Skip ahead to any section you find the most interesting!

-Are you wondering why your little one is so fascinated by her cute little fingers, your mobile phone you rarely clean, a random paper, or the remote control that’s never been disinfected?
+Are you wondering why your little one is so fascinated by her cute little fingers, your rarely-clean mobile phone, a random paper, or the remote control that’s never been disinfected?
 The answer is simple: it’s all part of their learning and development.

 Reasons Why Do Babies Put Everything In Their Mouths